tsuru/admtools/README.md

 FAQ:

-1 - Log Format: This plugin only support the log format bellow:
+1 - Log Format: This plugin only supports the log format bellow:

 ```bash
     log_format main